JBudgieUK/CourseWork2021/Journal.md

 I have finished of my main menu so now adding the game scene with a basic script for a cube

 ## 1/12/2020
-Finishing of my final assigenment
+Finishing of my final task which is to animate a credits scene.